Ferrite-FEM/Tensors.jl/docs/src/demos.md

 # Demos

-This section contain a few demos of applying `ContMechTensors` to continuum mechanics.
+This section contain a few demos of applying `Tensors` to continuum mechanics.

 ## Creating the linear elasticity tensor